pedhelp

 Find Support

-PedHelp will never ask for any personal information and none is required to use the helpline.
-All PedHelp staff are non-mandatory reporters.
+PedHelp will never ask for any personal information.
+This information is not required to use the helpline.
+All PedHelp volunteers are not mandated to report.

 For more information on safety while using our support services, read our FAQs About Safety.